ceph/ceph-csi/docs/ceph-csi-upgrade.md

 application pods to be disconnected from their mounts when the CSI driver is restarted.
 Since the upgrade would cause the CSI driver to restart if it is updated, you need to be aware of whether this affects your applications.
-This issue will happen when using the Ceph fuse client or rbd-nbd:
+This issue will happen when using the Ceph fuse client.

-CephFS: If you are provision volumes for CephFS and have a kernel less than version 4.17, The CSI driver will fall back to use the FUSE client.
+If you provision volumes for CephFS and have a kernel less than version 4.17, the CSI driver will fall back to use the FUSE client.

-RBD: If you have set the mounter: rbd-nbd option in the RBD storage class, the NBD mounter will have this issue.

 If you are affected by this issue, you will need to proceed carefully during the upgrade to restart your application pods.
 The recommended step is to modify